-The property is located at TBD Spur Court, S14, T1N, R71W, in Pine Brook Hills, Boulder County.
+The property is located at 3365 Sunshine Canyon, S22, T1N, R71W, Boulder County.
 The dominant fuel type is grass.
-The overstory is ponderosa pine, lodgepole pine and aspen.
-The property has negligible slope.
-Access to the property will be via a short driveway off Spur Court.
+The overstory is ponderosa pine.
+The property has a northeast aspect with slopes of 15-30 %.
+Access to the property will be via a driveway off of Sunshine Canyon Road.
+The property has fairly open tree spacing.